Authority: Issued by Executive Vice Chancellor and Provost & Vice Chancellor for Finance and Administration

 4.4.1 Salary Supplements counted as Base Salary.
 Administrative, honor and interim supplements with an anticipated duration of 12 months or more are counted as Base Salary for purposes of this regulation.
 Temporary supplements are not counted as Base Salary for purposes of this regulation.

 4.4.1. a.
 Administrative Supplement.
 A salary supplement paid to a faculty member for assuming a university-, college-, or departmental-level administrative role in addition to his or her primary faculty role, such as serving as an assistant vice provost, department head, or director of graduate studies.
-Administrative supplements are not used for EPA non-faculty professionals, SPA employees, post-docs, house officers, student workers, or temporary employees.
+Administrative supplements are not used for EHRA non-faculty professionals, SHRA employees, post-docs, house officers, student workers, or temporary employees.
 Administrative supplements are recurring payments for duties anticipated to last at least three months, and may continue as long as the “at-will” administrative assignment continues.

 4.4.1. c.
 Interim Supplement.
 A salary supplement paid for filling a higher-level vacant administrative or professional position on an interim basis while a search is planned and conducted, until the new hire starts.
 Interim supplements are not used for post-docs, house officers, students, or temporary employees.
 Interim supplements are recurring payments for at least three months that may not exceed three years except with Provost or Vice Chancellor (not designee) approval.